Notable Goal Scoring Goalkeepers over the Years

-That 1-1 draw was as dramatic as another 1-1 draw in the second division just over six years earlier.
+That draw was as dramatic as another 1-1 draw in the second division just over six years earlier.
 It was on Sept.
-20, 2003, when Estonian goalkeeper and former Derby County goalkeeper Mart Poom returned to play his first game at Pride Park as Sunderland's goalkeeper.
+20, 2003, when Estonian goalkeeper and former Derby County goalkeeper Mart Poom returned to engage in his first game at Pride Park as Sunderland's goalkeeper.
 A household name during his time at Derby County, Poom signed with Sunderland after Derby County suffered relegation from the Premier League in 2002.
 When it played Derby County in that match, Sunderland trailed late on an Ian Taylor goal.
 Derby County looked to have secured the victory until Sunderland connected late on, thanks in part to a Sean Thornton lob toward Poom.

 One Last Chance

 Last Gasps Abroad in Europe

-Another goalkeeper scored to keep his club in Europe after the winter break.
+Another goalkeeper scored to allow another club to play in Europe after the winter break.
 In 2009, Sinan Bolat guided Standard de Liege to its first group stage appearance in the Champions League in 2009.
-The Belgian champions faced Dutch champions AZ Alkmaar in its final group stage game, with a spot in the UEFA Europa League at stake.
-Standard Liege trailed 1-0 and needed a draw to avoid elimination; the club had one last opportunity via a Mohamed Sarr launched a free kick.
-Bolat made the free kick successful with a headed goal, and the 1-1 draw sent Standard Liege into the Europa League at AZ's expense.
+The Belgian club faced Eredivise winners AZ Alkmaar in its final group stage game, with a spot in the UEFA Europa League at stake.
+Standard Liege trailed 1-0 and required a draw to prevent elimination; the club had one last opportunity via a Mohamed Sarr launched a free-kick.
+Bolat made the free-kick successful with a headed goal, and the 1-1 draw sent Standard Liege into the Europa League at AZ's expense.

-Bolat saved Standard de Liege's European foray, whereas another goalkeeper salvaged what became a successful defense of a title.
-In 2007, Sevilla traveled to Donetsk, Ukraine to face Shakhtar on Mar.
+While Bolat saved Standard de Liege's European foray, another goalkeeper salvaged what became a successful defense of a title.
+In 2007, Sevilla traveled to Ukraine to play Shakhtar Donetsk on Mar.
 15, 2007.
-It was the second leg of the Round of 16, where Sevilla trailed 2-1 and had four minutes of stoppage time to save its European season.
+It was the second leg of the Round of 16, where Sevilla trailed 2-1 and required four minutes of stoppage time to save its European season.
 Elimination was staring at Sevilla until Daniel Alves struck a corner kick that goalkeeper Andres Palop headed in to force extra time.
-The goal helped Palop and Sevilla successfully defend the UEFA Cup title two months later.
+The goal helped Palop and Sevilla defend the UEFA Cup title two months later.